cknightdevelopment/ng-form-rules/README.md

       return [
         builder.property('name', prop => { // add a name property to the settings
-          prop.valid.push( // add validation to the name property builder.validTest( // add a test to the validation with a message and rule `What's your name? ...
-Mulva?`,
+          prop.valid.push( // add validation to the name property builder.validNamedTest( // add a test to the validation with a name, message, and rule 'name-required-test',
+              `Name is required.`,
               builder.rule(person => !!person.name)
-            ));
+            )
+          );
         }),
       ];
     });